tramitit/guides/en/poland/change_of_id_card.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn the procedure, required documents, and providers for changing personal details on your ID card.
-Ensure accurate legal records post updates.
+description: Learn how to change your ID card with our step-by-step guide, required documents, and procedures for a seamless update of your personal information.
 draft: false
-meta_title: How to Change ID Card Information | Process & Requirements
+meta_title: 'Guide to Changing Your ID Card: Steps and Requirements'
-title: How to Change ID Card Information | Process & Requirements
+title: 'Guide to Changing Your ID Card: Steps and Requirements'
 translationKey: poland-change_of_id_card
 ---

 ## Description